Lombiq/Orchard-Data-Tables/Lombiq.DataTables.Samples/Readme.md

 For general details about and usage instructions see the [root Readme](../Readme.md).

-If you'd like to learn by example, check out our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!
+Do you want to quickly try out this project and see it in action?
+Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

 ## Training sections

+You can start with any of these sections, they demonstrate different approaches that best fit different use-cases.
 - [The <datatable> Tag Helper](../Lombiq.DataTables.Samples/Views/Sample/DataTableTagHelper.cshtml)
 - [JSON Data Provider](../Lombiq.DataTables.Samples/Services/SampleJsonResultDataTableDataProvider.cs)
 - [Index-based Data Provider](../Lombiq.DataTables.Samples/Indexes/EmployeeDataTableIndex.cs)